 Hello!
 I'm Peter, your host for this group of SPARC pages.
 I do volunteer work at the SPARC Vintage Radio Museum in Coquitlam, British Columbia.
 For international readers, that's on the Canadian west coast.
 My area of interest is vintage broadcast -- equipment, program material, and history.
-I maintain this page for SPARC to inform you of the latest news and notes from the working studio at the SPARC Vintage Radio Museum. (updated 14 December/2010.)
+I maintain this page for SPARC to inform you of the latest news and notes from the working studio at the SPARC Vintage Radio Museum. (updated 2 July, 2016.)

 ...You can listen to the SPARC Broadcast program over the internet.
-Go to the link by clicking on the meter.
+Go to the SPARC Home Page .
+Under RADIO MATTERS select Internet Radio Broadcasts.
+Use the Listen Now link there.
+Use that page to find out more about SPARC.

 More of our Broadcast Pages to look at: